 Physician Compare is making MIPS data available to patients, payers and competitors.
 Here’s how practices can leverage their performance data and stay ahead of the curve.

 I often say navigating the Merit-based Incentive Payment System (MIPS) is like training for a sprint and a marathon at the same time; you have to ensure your performance measures are on track for the current year while looking ahead to identify improvements that can be made in the future.
-While the race that is MIPS is already a lot to keep track of, a new element introduced in July 2019 means participants now have spectators.
+While the race that is MIPS is already a lot to keep track of, an element introduced in 2019 means participants now have spectators.

 MIPS performance data is becoming increasingly visible as it’s published to the CMS Physician Compare website.
 Physician Compare serves the dual purpose of helping patients make informed decisions about the physicians they choose while incentivizing clinicians to maximize their performance.
 Yet as patients gain access to a practice’s performance measures, so do their competitors and payers.